crcdng/smart_contract_101_archetype/Readme.md

 ### deploy the smart contract

-We have now the three ingredients necesseary to deploy (publish) our smart contract:
+We now have the three ingredients required to deploy our smart contract:

-* an account (provided by Archetype)
+* an account, provided by Archetype
-* a smart contract (or code, compiled to Michelson)
+* the smart contract code
 * a (public) node that allows us to deploy the smart contract to the Ghostnet blockchain

+Let's deploy:

 `completium-cli deploy my_first_contract.arl`